JoseIgnacioGC/.dotfiles/README.md

     └─ .zprofile # ENV variables should be defined here

 ```
-then reset the shell or source the files you change:
+then reset the shell or source the files you changed:
 ```bash
 # e.g.
 source aliases.zsh